OIM3640/Text-Analysis-Project/instructions.md

     if __name__ == "__main__":
         main()
     ```
-6. You are required to experiment with learning from GenAI tools (see more in **Part 3**).
+6. You are required to experiment with learning from AI tools (see more in **Part 3**).
 7. Write a brief document (**Part 4**) describing your process and your reflection.
 8. If you use any code or solutions that is not written by you (or that you learned from other places such as StackOverFlow/GitHub), please add Python comments (before the block of code) describing where you got/learned it from.
 9. Generally I **DO NOT** recommend using `numpy`, `pandas`, `sklearn` or `matplotlib` in this project, unless there is no other alternative way of processing and analyazing your data.
-For instance, if you need to perform complex matrix computations or advanced visualizations, it is acceptable to use these libraries.
+For instance, if you need to perform complex matrix computations, text clustering (like MDS), or advanced visualizations, it is acceptable to use these libraries.
 Please justify your choice in your project documentation.

+### Jupyter Notebook vs .py Files: Which to Use?

+**Required for Submission**: Your final project **must** include `.py` files as described above.
+This is a mandatory requirement.

+**Optional for Development**: You are encouraged to use Jupyter Notebooks (`.ipynb` files) during the development and exploration phase.
+Here's a recommended workflow:

+**Use Jupyter Notebooks for:**

+- **Exploratory Data Analysis**: Quickly test API connections, explore text data characteristics, and experiment with different processing methods
+- **Interactive Visualization**: Adjust chart parameters in real-time and immediately see the results
+- **Learning and Experimentation**: Test new libraries (NLTK, TextBlob, etc.) and debug code step-by-step
+- **Documentation**: Keep notes and screenshots showing how you used AI tools to learn and solve problems

+**Use .py Files for:**

+- **Final Submission**: This is required by the project specifications
+- **Production Code**: Well-organized, modular functions with proper error handling
+- **Code Reusability**: Functions and classes that can be imported and reused
+- **Version Control**: Git-friendly format for tracking changes

+**Workflow Recommendation:**

+1. **Explore in Jupyter**: Test APIs, experiment with text processing techniques, create visualizations interactively
+2. **Refactor to .py**: Move successful code into well-organized Python modules with proper functions and documentation
+3. **Submit Both** (optional): Include both `.ipynb` files (to show your learning process) and `.py` files (required for grading).
+You can reference your notebooks in the README to demonstrate how you used AI tools for learning.

+This approach allows you to leverage the interactive benefits of Jupyter Notebooks while meeting the project's requirements for well-structured Python code.

 ---